Helen Shipman: Early life and career

-Shipman was the daughter of William H. Shipman, a printer, and Annie L. (Mitchell) Shipman of Pittsburgh, Pennsylvania.
-Her mother was a stage actress of some note in her youth.
-Her exact year of birth is unknown.
-Some estimates indicate 1901, but it is believed that she was born in 1899.
-She had one sister.
+Shipman was the daughter of William H. Shipman, a printer.
+She had a sister who was married to a "wealthy New York oil man."

 Shipman began performing at the age of three doing impressions of famous adult stars in the entertainment business.
 Her first professional job was as "Baby Phyllis" at the Duquesne Theater in Pittsburgh, Pennsylvania.
 In 1908, she toured on the B. F. Keith show circuit in a play titled Little Nemo.
 After that tour, she moved with her mother and older sister to New York City to advance her career, however, she continued to tour on the Keith circuit.

 Between tours, she worked in variety shows at the Palace Theatre in New York City, where she sang songs composed for her by lyricist, Neville Fleeson.
 It was in these shows that she got to know other entertainers such as Jimmy Durante and the Marx Brothers.
 She was childhood friends with Ira and George Gershwin.

 In 1915, Shipman was invited by Florenz Ziegfeld to co-star in his new Midnight Frolic production on the rooftop of the New Amsterdam Theatre in New York City.
 She had her first starring role on Broadway in the musical Oh, Boy! in 1917, and followed that with another Broadway musical comedy, Oh Lady!
 Lady!

 She then took the 1919 Broadway musical, Irene, on tour playing the title role and introducing the song "Alice Blue Gown" to audiences in places like Cleveland and Chicago.
 Her longest running Broadway play was The Lady In Ermine which ran for 232 performances at the Ambassador Theatre in 1922.
 She starred in many other Broadway plays.

 She also performed in at least 14 movies including Christopher Bean (1933) with Beulah Bondi and Marie Dressler, Naughty Marietta (1935) with Nelson Eddy and Frank Morgan, San Francisco (1936) with Clark Gable and Jeanette MacDonald, and Small Town Girl (1936) with Robert Taylor and James Stewart.
+She expressed (to her sister) hopes of playing the role of Hannah in the upcoming movie titled "White Banners" (1938) but lost the part to actress Fay Bainter.